awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_STATEMENTTEXT.md

 The SVL\_STATEMENTTEXT view contains the union of all of the rows in the [STL\_DDLTEXT](r_STL_DDLTEXT.md), [STL\_QUERYTEXT](r_STL_QUERYTEXT.md), and [STL\_UTILITYTEXT](r_STL_UTILITYTEXT.md) tables\.
 This view also includes a join to the STL\_QUERY table\.

 SVL\_STATEMENTTEXT is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVL_STATEMENTTEXT-table-columns"></a>